 GENERAL COMMENTS ON THE DOCUMENT

 For the review of this listing proposal the ScC-SC6 also took into consideration the analysis of listing proposals provided by the Sharks MOU Advisory Committee (Sharks AC) contained in UNEP/CMS/ScC-SC6/Inf.
-13.4 and agreed with their overall findings and comments provided.
+13.4 welcomed their overall findings and comments provided.

 It was agreed that available evidence indicates that Lusitanian cownose ray is an aggregating species that will exhibit seasonal migrations, moving into shallower waters to give birth.
 The spatial extent of this migration is, however, highly uncertain.